seL4/camkes-tool/docs/index.md

 the components themselves.

 CAmkES provides some interface types for other modes of interaction than function calls.
-Events can be used for asynchronous communication and data ports for shared memory.
+Events can be used for asynchronous communication and dataports for shared memory.

 #### An Example of Events